 Neighborhood Compatibility and Petitions:

-Before it can approve a new liquor license application, the local liquor license authority must consider the reasonable requirements of the neighborhood and the desires of the adult inhabitants.
+Before it can approve a new liquor license application, the local Liquor License Authority must consider the reasonable requirements of the neighborhood and the desires of the adult inhabitants.
 The burden of producing such information in support of the application is on you, the applicant.
 Although the law doesn't require that you make this showing by presenting petitions, this is the method most often chosen by applicants.
 If you choose to use the petitioning method for showing neighborhood needs and desires, you should follow the information provided in these guidelines, including the sample petition format provided.

 The designated neighborhood, in most cases, should encompass an area within approximately one-half mile of the premises under consideration.
 The liquor licensing authority may, at its discretion, enlarge or reduce the area encompassed in the designated neighborhood.
 The neighborhood designation will be approved by the liquor licensing authority prior to the public hearing on the license.
-Petitions circulated by the applicant or its agents shall be on forms furnished by the Licensing Coordinator and shall be submitted no later than seven (7) days before the public hearing.
+Petitions circulated by the applicant or its agents shall be on forms furnished by the licensing clerk and shall be submitted to the Local Licensing Clerk no later than seven days before the public hearing.
 Petitions submitted to establish the desires of the neighborhood shall only contain signatures of residents and/or owners or managers of businesses 21 years of age or older within the designated neighborhood.
 Petitions shall contain the signature, address and assertion of lawful age of each signatory.
 An indication of approval or denial of the application and a reason for the response is requested.
 You must demonstrate a reasonable effort to contact your neighbors by knocking on doors at least twice or sending certified letters.
 You need not contact every neighbor, but you must demonstrate that most neighbors are in favor of your license application.

 Diagram of Premises:

 The Colorado Liquor Licensing Authority and La Plata County require that a diagram of the area to be licensed accompany your application.
 A “Licensed Premise” is defined as ”the premises specified in an application for a license which are owned or in possession of the licensee within which such licensee is authorized to sell, dispense, or serve alcohol beverages.”
 (Sec.
-3-44-103(14), C.R.S.)
+3-44-103(14), C.R.S.

 Plans and specifications shall be on paper 8 1/2 by 11 inches in size and may be hand drawn using a ruler.
 It does not have to be to scale, but should state the outside dimensions of the structure and show the floor plan and layout of the interior of the building where the license will be active, including walls, partitions, ingress, egress and kitchen areas.